Your YU Journey Starts NOW

 Please follow these steps if…

 Visit apply.yu.edu to log back into your application.
 Once you log in, click on ‘View' next to your application.
-Here, you can click ‘Respond’ to start your Intent to Enroll.
+Here, you can click ‘Respond’ to start your Response to Your Offer of Admission.

-Your Intent to Enroll will ask you if you are accepting YU’s offer of admission, and if so, will you be studying in Israel or starting immediately at YU in New York.
-If you are planning on joining the S. Daniel Abraham Israel Program, you are accepting YU.
+Your Response will ask you if you are accepting YU’s offer of admission, and if so, will you be studying in Israel or starting immediately at YU in New York.
+If you are planning on joining the S. Daniel Abraham Israel Program, you are accepting YU and you will be prompted to identify your intended yeshiva/seminary in Israel.
 You are not Deferring.

 You also have the option to request a deferral of your offer of admission.
 Simply follow the steps above and 'respond' to our offer of admission and follow the steps to request a deferral.
 For more information on deferring your offer of admission, click here.